 - Those renewing and making their First Consecration should send their “Request for Consecration” letter to the International Office so it arrives on or before May 1st.
 Include in the letter the name of the priest and the place of Consecration, if not with the International Director at the Consecration Weekend in La Crosse.
 It is important to include the priest’s name and address so that the International Director can request that he confer a special blessing upon you.
 Include your request for a date change, if one is necessary, the requested date and the reason for the change.
 A Consecration date change does not alter the May 1st deadline for completing all the requirements and submitting your letter of request.

 - In mid June, you will receive notice from the International Office of the International Director’s decision regarding your request for Consecration and any dispensations.
 Once approved, you can prepare for your Consecration day by prayerfully reviewing the Consecration Prayer and praying the Novena to the Sacred Heart and the Novena to Our Lady of Guadalupe nine days before the day of your Consecration.
-Your priest will receive a letter from the International Office which includes the Consecration Prayer and the Blessing of Catechists Within Mass which is taken from the Book of Blessings.
+You will receive a letter to hand to your priest which includes the Consecration Prayer and the Blessing of Catechists Within Mass which is taken from the Book of Blessings.
 Cardinal Burke leaves it to the discretion of the priest whether the Consecration Prayer is prayed by you during or after Holy Mass; ideally, however, it is prayed after the homily.
 If the Holy Mass is celebrated in the Extraordinary Form, the Consecration is made and the Catechist Blessing is given either before or after Holy Mass.